Content Writing Tips That Drive Real Revenue [FREE Ebook]

 Decide What Topics Are Most Important

 Which topics will appeal to your audience the most?
 Are they seeking industry-related information?
 Do they want to know more about the benefits and features of specific products?
-Remember, a content marketing plan can contain several different pieces of content, but having a theme to tie them all together serves to improve brand recognition and also serves to establish yourself or your business as an expert in the industry.
+Remember, a content marketing plan can contain several different content pieces, but having a theme to tie them all together serves to improve brand recognition and establish yourself or your business as an expert in the industry.
 This, in turn, creates trust in your brand among your audience.
 So focus on topics that serve two purposes: They attract the most attention from your audience and work in conjunction with one another to deliver consistent information.

 Optimized Content Marketing